 An introduction to the laws of business associations.
 This course examines the legal issues surrounding formation, financing and control of corporations, and non-corporate business associations.

-This course accompanies the standard 4-unit Business Associations course (LAW 404).
 Topics covered in the regular Business Associations will be reinforced through role-playing, negotiation, and document drafting.
-Must be taken concurrently with and with the same professor as Business Associations (LAW 404).
+Prerequisite: Business Associations (LAW 404).

 A study of the legal problems prevalent particularly among small enterprises, with practical application to business formation, capitalization, taxation, securities regulations, distributions, combinations, and liquidations.

 This course is designed for students who wish to develop the practical skills necessary to understand, negotiate, and prepare contracts, thereby better preparing themselves to meet the demands of parties actually engaged in business deals.
 Specifically, the course will examine, from the perspective of the corporate lawyer, topics such as the process by which a company's business is acquired.

 This experiential course introduces students to common disputes that arise in representing California business clients.
 Using business disputes drawn from real-world practice, the course introduces students to the skills necessary for the everyday practice of law for new attorneys.
 Students will research and draft legal memoranda and other legal documents and provide legal recommendations based on their work.

 This course will introduce students to environmental laws promulgated by and specific to the State of California.
 Topics covered may include California Environmental Quality Act, the California Endangered Species Act, the Porter Cologne Act; the California Clean Air Act, and the California Coastal Act.
 Students will acquire an understanding of the purpose of each Act, the general procedures associated with each Act, and how each Act is used to protect California's environment.